syncfusion-content/maui-docs/MAUI/CircularProgressBar/Segments.md

 # Segments in .NET MAUI SfCircularProgressBar (Circular Progress Bar)

-To visualize the progress of multiple sequential tasks, split the progress bar into multiple segments by setting the `SegmentCount` property as demonstrated in the following code sample.
+To visualize the progress of multiple sequential tasks, split the circular progress bar into multiple segments by setting the `SegmentCount` property as demonstrated in the following code sample.

 {% tabs %}